levilindsey/hex-grid/example/data/about-levi/description.md

 ## The Bio

-Levi currently works at [Idean][idean-url], where he creates awesome user experiences as a full-stack web developer.
+Levi currently works at [Google][google-url] as a Front End Software Engineer.

 Levi is originally from from Olympia, WA.
 He now lives in Sunnyvale, CA with his wife.
 She is [a beautiful marine mammal ecologist][jackie-url] whom he met at the University of Washington in Seattle.